Is it the day you feel loved, appreciated and you get to be with your family who you love and adore?

 9. Take a breath

 For clients that are rushing, I suggest they set the timer on their phone to go off every hour so they can get in their bodies, take a breath and check in with themselves.
 This helps us to feel instead of think.
-I also prescribe morning Silence for my Chatty Club Mums (as well as weekly Gratitude and self care) because I know that breathing from our tummy reduces stress, helps us to feel connected to ourselves and releases happiness and love hormones into our brain.
+I also prescribe morning Silence for the Mums I work with (as well as weekly gratitude and self care) because I know that breathing from our tummy reduces stress, helps us to feel connected to ourselves and releases happiness and love hormones into our brain.
 If you practice mindfulness daily, you are paving the way for your children to follow suit and that is going to really help them manage their stress levels.

 It doesn’t have to be expensive but think about what you loved doing as a kid and do more of that.
 Maybe every quarter you want to make a date in the diary for a manicure or a massage or a day with your friends.
 Maybe every week you want to have a soak in the bath, or go somewhere on your own for 30 minutes without the kids in tow.
 It’s good for them too to do stuff without you.
 They learn to enjoy their own company and understand what makes them tick.